urcomputeringpal/release-drafter-demo/README.md

 A demo release workflow using https://github.com/marketplace/actions/release-drafter configured to create GitHub Releases in response to workflow_dispatch events.
 Releases can be created via the GitHub UI or the `gh` cli utility.

+Release notes are automatically generated including PRs with the `Feature` or `Fix` label.
+PRs with the `Internal` or `Trivial` label are excluded.
+A 'require labels' workflow is required on all PRs to ensure all have one of the above labels.
+A header can be added to the release at creation time.

 ## Development workflow

 - Create PRs against main